Connect with us!

 What is the best part of the Cape Cod Rail Trail?

-If you only plan to do a portion of the trail, we recommend you prioritize according to where you prefer to spend your time.
+If you plan to ride only a portion of the trail, we recommend you prioritize according to your preferred destination.
 Many riders prefer to end their ride at Marconi Beach in the National Seashore in Wellfleet.
+Be sure not to miss the ice cream window at Arnold's trailside in Eastham!

 We hope you enjoy this marvelous trail on your trip to Cape Cod.
 If you are planning your vacation and need more ideas, check out our travel guide to the Harwich area!